anabravn/mesi-sim/README.md

 # mesi-sim
-A multiprocessor cache simulator in C++, using the MESI protocol for cache coherency.
+A multiprocessor cache simulator in C++, implementing the MESI protocol for cache coherency.

 ![Class Diagram](diagram.svg)